Editing:

 you are pre-qualified:

-not take on new debt or make any expensive purchase
+not take on new debt or make any expensive purchases.

 There are so many big purchases that people want to make in connection with a